PPE Objective vs Conversions Case Study - Knowledge Bomb #11

 When you combine these two tactics, magic happens.
 I have tested the following method several times now and have achieved some pretty impressive results.

-This method works for me about 40% of the time…
+This method works for us about 40% of the time…

-Third: Halfway through the day, cut the ad sets that are not profitable and crank the budget up on the ad sets that are profitable.
-PPE will scale much smoother than conversions generally.
+- Halfway through the day, cut the ad sets that are not profitable and crank the budget up on the ad sets that are profitable.
+Generally, PPE will scale more smoothly than conversions.

 Wrap-Up on PPE Objective Vs. Conversions